 WEIGHT CLASSES AND WEIGH-INS (cont'd) Also, as wrestlers are allowed to wrestle up only one weight class, wrestlers will be checked to see that they are not too far underweight.
-The penalty will be the same as for overweight wrestlers. d) Any coach or official may ask to have any wrestler weigh-in at the meet.
+The penalty will be the same as for overweight wrestlers.
+Any coach or official may ask to have any wrestler weigh-in at the meet.
 The official and one other coach will do the weigh-in. e) No more than four wrestlers may be entered in any weight class for all SDSSAA-hosted regular mini meets.
 II) Ron Preston S.D.S.S.A.A.
-City Championships a) The weigh-in shall take place the night before the meet at a time and a place or places agreed to by the majority of participating schools. b) The coaches shall meet after weigh-ins to seed wrestlers.
-Seeding shall be by % from 1st place to last seed and drawn accordingly and by consensus. c) Ron Preston Championships participation: Each wrestler must have weighed-in and participated in at least three (3) S.D.S.S.A.A. official meets (this includes Saturday meets - Rookie/Open or Mid Season) or S.D.S.S.A.A. sponsored wrestling clnics prior to participating in the Ron Preston S.D.S.S.A.A.
+City Championships a) The weigh-in shall take place the night before the meet at a time and a place or places agreed to by the majority of participating schools. b) Ron Preston Championships participation: Each wrestler must have weighed-in and participated in at least three (3) S.D.S.S.A.A. official meets (this includes Saturday meets - Rookie/Open or Mid-Season) or S.D.S.S.A.A. sponsored wrestling clinics prior to participating in the Ron Preston S.D.S.S.A.A.
 Championship.
 There will be no exceptions allowed.
 Athletes who qualify for O.F.S.A.A. in a Fall Sport will be deemed eligible for Ron Preston City Championships, providing they have participated in all meets possible starting the week after their participation at said O.F.S.A.A.
 SCORING Scoring for all meets will be according to the same formula used at NOSSA Round robin categories consisting of five (5) or less wrestlers: 1st - 10 points 2nd - 7 points 3rd - 4 points 4th - 2 points

-WRESTLING (cont'd) SCORING (cont'd) Bracket Draws (six or more wrestlers): • 1^{st} - 10 points • 2^{nd} - 8 points • 3^{rd} - 6 points • 4^{th} - 3 points • 5^{th} - 2 points • 6^{th} - 1 point The exception to the above will be "The Boot", which will be scored based on a percentage system (ie. Total points divided by the number of wrestlers).
-AWARDS Medals for 1st (Gold), 2nd (Silver) and 3rd (Bronze) shall be awarded at this meet.
+WRESTLING (cont'd) SCORING (cont'd) Bracket Draws (six or more wrestlers): • $1^{st}$ - 10 points • $2^{nd}$ - 8 points • $3^{rd}$ - 6 points • $4^{th}$ - 3 points • $5^{th}$ - 2 points • $6^{th}$ - 1 point The exception to the above will be "The Boot", which will be scored based on a percentage system (ie. Total points divided by the number of wrestlers).
+AWARDS Medals for 1st (Gold), 2nd (Silver) and 3rd (Bronze) shall be awarded at the Ron Preston City Finals only.
 RULES OF PLAY Will be governed by the current O.F.S.A.A. wrestling rulebook.
 Except for the draw.
 The Draw: An O.F.S.A.A. style drawback draw with S.D.S.S.A.A.
 Modifications shall be used as per draw sheet.
 Any class due to disqualification or no show.
 5 or less shall become a round robin.
 Draw master will endeavour to combine pools.
 The Warm-Up Meet will be run under CAWA rules (provincial rules).
-GENERAL (a) Mini-meets will be set up as fair as possible according to number of schools participating and number of meets. (b) Host school schedules will be approved at the post-season winter sports meeting.
-Any changes at pre-season must be approved by majority.
+GENERAL (a) Mini-meets will be set up as fair as possible according to number of schools participating and number of meets. (b) Host school schedules will be approved at the pre-season winter sports meeting.